Assoc. Prof. Dr. rer. nat. Aleš Tichopád, Ph.D. MHA

 Assoc.
 Prof. Vladimír Rogalewicz is a mathematician and statistician, a graduate of the Faculty of Mathematics and Physics at Charles University, with long-standing expertise in health economics, health technology assessment (HTA), and health systems research.
 His professional work focuses primarily on cost-effectiveness modeling of healthcare interventions, the evaluation of health policy impacts, and the development of quantitative methodologies applied in public health and healthcare decision-making.
 His earlier career also included research in the mathematical foundations of quantum theory, genetic resources of cultivated plants, and chemical and biomedical engineering, providing him with a strong interdisciplinary background for solving complex analytical problems.
 Between 2007 and 2012, he served as Vice-Dean for Science and International Relations at the Faculty of Biomedical Engineering, Czech Technical University in Prague, where he contributed to the development of international collaboration and scientific capacity, and he has served on numerous editorial and scientific boards.
 He is the author of more than 140 publications in prestigious scientific journals and international conference proceedings and has made significant contributions to the methodological development of HTA and health economic evaluation.

-Juliana Grand Müllerová, Mag.
+Mag.
+Juliana Grand Müllerová

 Juliana Grand Müllerová is a specialist in research and project management focused on healthcare data analytics, health technology assessment (HTA), and economic evaluation of healthcare delivery.
 She is currently pursuing her PhD at the Faculty of Biomedical Engineering, Czech Technical University in Prague (ČVUT), where her research focuses on the analysis of patient pathways through complex healthcare delivery processes using real-world and administrative data sources.
 Her work integrates economic perspectives with advanced data analytics to identify efficiency patterns in healthcare interventions and support optimization of healthcare organization and service delivery.
 She holds an academic background in economics from the University of Vienna and, since 2012, has worked in commercial consulting environments, leading and coordinating research projects in HTA, data analytics, and interpretation of analytical outcomes for decision-making and knowledge transfer into practice.
 Within the research team, she plays an important role in coordinating project activities, managing workflows, and developing methodologies for analyses based on secondary healthcare data, while contributing to scientific outputs in health economics and healthcare systems research.